 Wood is also a far better shock absorber than the metals used in other exercise equipment.
 This makes it more effective at absorbing sound and vibration, resulting in a smooth, quiet operation that contributes to an overall pleasant experience.

-And if you’re worried about the impact this has on the environment, don’t.
+If you’re worried about the impact this has on the environment, don’t be.
 All the wood used for WaterRower rowing machines comes from sustainable forests in the Appalachian Mountain ranges.
 In fact, there are more trees being planted in these regions than there are harvested for making rowing machines, furniture, and other uses.
 Nice of WaterRower to have thought of that.

-But we don’t think the WaterRower can simulate the feel of real rowing entirely.
+But the WaterRower does not actually simulate the feel of real rowing entirely.
 For one thing, rowing in the great outdoors forces you to balance if you don’t want to tip over into the water, adding one more aspect of the workout that isn’t present in indoor rowing.
-However, we still think rowing indoors is an awesome workout, one that targets every large muscle group in your body, from the arms, shoulders, chest, abs, back, glutes, and legs.
+However, rowing indoors is still an awesome workout, one that targets every large muscle group in your body, from the arms, shoulders, chest, abs, back, glutes and legs.

 What’s great about the WaterRower is that you set the resistance with your own power.
 The harder you row, the harder your workouts feel.
 The resistance comes from the inertia of the water as the blades of the flywheel slice through.
 You will feel this a little bit more evenly all throughout the stroke, and as other rowers have happily pointed out, there is no delay at the catch.

 But as the blades scatter the water around the tank, you’ll feel a tiny bit lessening of intensity in the middle of the stroke.
-Once you reach the end of the drive, the water settles back down, and the resistance slightly increases once again.
+Once you reach the end of the drive, the water settles back down into the tank, and the resistance slightly increases once again.
 This gives you a sensation similar to paddling in a body of water, as though you’re rowing a real boat.

 Rowing the bigger boat will require more strength.
 It will also tire out your muscles so quickly that you won’t get the most out of your cardio workout.
 Most rowing experts actually recommend that you start with less water and increase resistance by increasing your power.
 You might be surprised to find out that you won’t even need to increase the water level at all.